Security+: Cloud and Virtualization concepts [updated 2021]

 - Users get both network access and computational resources

-NASA iѕ оnе example оf a federal аgеnсу that is utilizing the Hybrid Cloud Computing dерlоуmеnt model.
+NASA iѕ one example of a federal agency that is utilizing the hybrid cloud computing dерlоуmеnt model.

 Some of the benefits of using cloud computing are:

-Speed to market: Developing in the cloud allow users to get their applications to market quickly.
+- Speed to market: developing in the cloud allows users to get their applications to market quickly.

 There are different types of virtualization, and each one differs according to the element it is based on.

 Hardware virtualization: this refers to the virtualization of operating systems.
 Hardware virtualization hides the physical characteristics of a computing platform from users and instead shows another abstract computing platform.
 The software that controls virtualization is called a “hypervisor” or “virtual machine monitor” (VMM).

 - Full virtualization: guest software like a guest Linux OS does not require any modifications — hardware is fully simulated.